- Engineering is a profession, characterized by self-regulation and a commitment to protecting and promoting the public good

 After successfully completing this chapter, you should be able to answer all the following questions:

 - What is a profession and what are its key features?
-What makes engineering a profession?
+How does engineering fill out those key features?

 References & Further Reading